lalgonzales/ai-assistance-guides/ai_assistant_guides/PLAN_HANDOVER_TEMPLATE.md

 - What should be validated before proceeding?
 - Where is the evidence or context?
 - Who to contact if blocked?

-## Next Steps
-- [ ] List the immediate next actions required to advance or close the plan.

 ## Closure & Archiving Instructions
 - How to validate closure?